-Now that we’ve covered some of the benefits of improving workplace communication, we’re going to show you some ways to facilitate it.
-The important thing to remember here is that open communications need to become part of your company culture if you want the benefits to last.
+We have covered the benefits of better workplace communication.
+Now we will show you some ways to encourage it.
+The key point is this: open communication must become part of your company culture.
+That is how the benefits last.

 Regularly check in with employees

 This is an effective way to promote strong communication.
-Make your employees feel like they have a voice by scheduling one-on-one meetings where you ask them for feedback and suggestions, and also ask about their current projects.
-If your staff feel like they’re being listened to, they’ll be more likely to talk.
+Make your employees feel they have a voice.
+Schedule one-on-one meetings.
+Ask them for feedback and suggestions.
+Ask about their current projects too.
+If your staff feel listened to, they will be more likely to talk.

 Start an “open door” policy

-Many employees don’t feel comfortable speaking up to their boss, or sugarcoat it when they do.
-Instead of waiting for them to come to you, reach out to your employees and invite them to come and talk to you whenever they have something on their mind.
-An open-door policy will motivate your employees to communicate with you and result in better connections and meaningful conversations.
+Many employees do not feel comfortable speaking up to their boss.
+Others sugarcoat it when they do.
+Do not wait for them to come to you.
+Reach out and invite them to talk whenever something is on their mind.
+An open-door policy motivates your employees to communicate with you.
+It leads to better connections and meaningful conversations.

-Encourage your employees to engage with the company’s social media, and as a result, engaging with each other.
-Ask them to like, comment and share posts about the organisation, this will spark conversations and create a sense of togetherness.
+Encourage your employees to engage with the company’s social media.
+As a result, they engage with each other too.
+Ask them to like, comment, and share posts about the organisation.
+This sparks conversations and creates a sense of togetherness.

 Rearrange the office

-Communication in the office is often stunted by an inefficient layout.
-Open up your floor plan, get rid of cubicles and partitions and make sure everyone can see each other.
-Not only will this encourage communication between employees, but it will also create a more enjoyable and relaxed atmosphere – it’s a sure-fire way to boost morale!
+An inefficient layout often stunts office communication.
+Open up your floor plan.
+Get rid of cubicles and partitions.
+Make sure everyone can see each other.
+This encourages communication between employees.
+It also creates a more enjoyable, relaxed atmosphere.
+It is a sure-fire way to boost morale!

-These are four great ways to open up communication channels amongst your workforce.
-The aim is to give all of your employees a voice, so that every employee feels comfortable communicating freely with their peers, colleagues and superiors.
+These are four great ways to open up communication channels in your workforce.
+The aim is to give every employee a voice.
+Then everyone feels comfortable communicating freely with their peers, colleagues, and superiors.

 Good luck!